-There is a certain kind of weight that I’ve been carrying around but it is selfish to think that I am the only one who carries this.
-I know that I am not.
-I never thought that the very things that set me free would also weigh heavy on my chest from time to time, even my shoulders sometimes.
-I often wonder if being free is a temporary experience because some days I feel very free while other days I am met with roadblocks and ignorance.
+There is a certain kind of weight that I have been carrying around.
+It would be selfish to think that I am the only one.
+I never thought that the very things that set me free would also weigh heavy on my chest and even shoulders from time to time.
+I often wonder if being free is a temporary state or utopian world we cannot reach.
+Some days I feel free while others, I am crippled by systemic limitations and ignorance.

-Naturally, when one of my favorite Nirvana songs came on while at a bar with a couple of friends, I proceeded to sing along taking sips of my drink in between.
-I remember the look on my friend's face as I sung the lyrics.
-He was quick to yell "how the hell do you know this song?" over the music making sure that I heard him loud and clear.
+Naturally, when one of my favorite Nirvana songs came on while at a bar with a couple of friends, I proceeded to sing at the top of my lungs while taking sips of my drink in between.
+I will never forget the look on my friend's face when he took notice of my singing.
+He was quick to ask "how the hell do you know this song?" over the music making sure that I heard him loud and clear.

-Before I could even get a word out, he asked, "but how?"
+Before I could even get a word out, he asked again even more obnoxiously this time "But HOW?!"
 For a moment, I had no answer to his question.
-I thought maybe if I washed down my answer with alcohol I would never have to elaborate but his ignorance was sobering.
+I thought maybe if I washed down my answer with more alcohol I would never have to elaborate but his ignorance was sobering.

-As I reflected on that moment, I could recall several more incidents that stripped me of the right to love anything that was not fixed to suit a black woman.
-I think music is for everyone’s enjoyment but for some reason white people are allowed to enjoy what is said to be “black music” at their own free will without a single question drawing upon the skin that they exist in but for me and many black people, we are scorned and quizzed when we express our love for “white music”.
+As I reflect on that moment, I can recall several more incidents that stripped me of the right to love anything that was not fixed to suit a black woman.
+I think music is for everyone’s enjoyment but for some reason white people are allowed to enjoy what is said to be “black music” at their own free will without a single question drawing upon the skin that they occupy but for me and many black people, we are scorned and quizzed when we express our love for “white music”.
+The hypocrisy is infuriating.

-This leaves me to believe that the weight that I have been carrying, stems from the pages in textbooks, encyclopedias and lessons that skipped over my history.
-How could we forget that the founding Godmother of Rock n’ Roll was a black woman?
+This leaves me to believe that the weight that I have been carrying stems from the pages in textbooks, encyclopedias and lessons that skipped over our history.
+How could we forget that the founding Godmother of Rock & Roll was a black woman?
 Sister Rosetta Tharpe contributed immensely to the genre.
-Our ancestors used music as a way to heal our souls and we still do to this very day through the art form.
-Our ancestors created a foundation that we could build on but still today, it feels as though it is stripped right up from under our feet.
-It is lost in the crowd filled of white kids from suburban areas who drive into the city to try on the culture and those that find time to tweet “Do it for the culture” all while dismissing countless things like our history and what many of these songs mean to us or the artist themselves.
+Our ancestors used music as a form of healing and to rejoice.
+They laid a foundation that we could build on but still today, it feels as though it is constantly being stripped right up from under our feet.
+It is lost in the crowds filled with white suburban kids who drove into the city to try on the culture for the night and amongst those that find time to tweet “do it for the culture,” all while dismissing countless things like our history and what many of these songs mean to us or the artist themselves.

-I've been to many concerts and I've seen predominantly white bands cover songs by black artists but I couldn’t help but think back to Beyoncé preforming alongside the Dixie Chicks at the Country Music Awards and how much of an uproar it caused amongst white viewers and commentators.
+I have been to many concerts, festivals etc... and I have seen predominantly white bands cover songs by black artists.
+I couldn’t help but think back to that time Beyoncé performed alongside the Dixie Chicks at the Country Music Awards and how much of an uproar it caused amongst white viewers and commentators.
 I thought, damn, not even Beyoncé can enjoy country music?
 Well then, perhaps I am not worthy.